-Historically, insurance for residential flooding has been almost impossible to find in Canada.
-One of the core reasons that flood insurance has been difficult to obtain is adverse selection: only the people who have a high risk of flood would purchase the insurance.
-Since the only people purchasing insurance would be the same people to draw heavily upon it when a flood occurs, the cost of this insurance would be impossibly high for these few customers to pay.
-However, as the weather continues to change and inland flooding becomes more common, many more homeowners and renters wish to purchase this coverage; as a result, it is now becoming possible to offer inland flood coverage because enough customers are interested to make the coverage affordable and sustainable.
+Historically, it was almost impossible to get insurance for residential flooding in Canada.
+This was because of adverse selection: only the people with high risk of flood damage would purchase the insurance.
+Since those purchasing insurance would be the same people to draw heavily upon it when flooding occurs, the cost of this insurance would be impossibly high for these few customers to pay.
+However, as the weather continues to change and inland flooding becomes more common, many more homeowners and renters need this coverage.
+As a result, affordable and sustainable inland flood coverage is now offered to Canadians.

-Some providers, such as Square One, have started to offer inland flood protection for most policies in Canada; 94% of Canadian customers are eligible for this coverage.
+Some providers, like Square One, now offer inland flood protection as an add-on to most home insurance policies.
+In fact, 94% of Canadian customers are eligible for this coverage.

-Certain homes in very high-risk territories may still not be eligible for inland flood insurance coverage with private insurance providers.
-For those homeowners and renters, there are financial assistance programs in place; for example, in British Columbia there is the Disaster Financial Assistance Program.
+Homes in very high-risk territories are still not be eligible for inland flood insurance coverage.
+For those homeowners and renters, there are government financial assistance programs in place.
+For example, there is the Disaster Financial Assistance Program in British Columbia.
 It is critically important to note that as of May 2015, the Disaster Financial Assistance Program has indicated that they may no longer provide assistance to individuals who could have purchased private flood insurance and either chose not to, or failed to make an effort to do so.
 This puts the onus on homeowners and renters in British Columbia to thoroughly research the options available to them, and to purchase private flood insurance if it is available for their home.

-Most home insurance policies can provide broad protection against other types of water damage, including such losses as water backup, entry of water through an opening in the roof, burst water mains, and more.
-For more detailed information on water damage, visit our other resource article on that subject.
+Most home insurance policies offerad protection against other types of water damage, including such losses as water backup, entry of water through an opening in the roof, burst water mains, and more.
+To learn more, visit Square One’s water damage page.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 Hopefully, we’ll never need to use it, but earthquake insurance is an important coverage available throughout Canada.
-As we know, some areas are more likely to be hit by an earthquake than others, but as one occurs every 30 seconds, wouldn’t you rather be safe than sorry?
+Some areas are more likely to be hit by an earthquake than others, but as an earthquake occurs every 30 seconds.
+Wouldn’t you rather be safe than sorry?

-If you currently have home insurance, then it’s important to be aware that most policies exclude damage caused by earthquakes.
-It is usually a rider which must be added to your policy for an additional premium, and with a separate deductible.
+If you currently have home insurance, then it’s important to know that most policies exclude earthquake damage.
+You must usually add a rider to your policy for an additional premium, and with a separate deductible.
 However, depending on where you live, and the deductible you choose, earthquake insurance can be quite affordable.
 Square One offers earthquake coverage on all of its policies.

-If you live in an earthquake zone, there are some things you can do to minimize the damage to your home, should a large quake occur:
+If you live in an earthquake zone, then, there are some things you can do to minimize the damage to your home, including: